Maquoketa Research

 AI Use Overview:

-Edge ML runs target detection, tracking, reacquisition, and mission execution on cheap onboard compute, which matters when the aircraft is expendable.
+Edge ML runs target detection, tracking, reacquisition, and mission execution on cheap onboard compute, which is the design constraint that matters when the aircraft itself is expendable.